 You were once a cornerstone of this community, a bringer of joy, a portal to play, an ally in our pursuit of entertainment.
 You gave us the gorgeous world of Myst, the sublime soundscape of Quake, the unprecedented complexity of Half-Life.
 You were a marvel of your age, drawing realms of infinite possibility out of those small, innocuous discs.
 At the time, it felt like nothing less than magic.

 As we commit you to the great server in the sky, let us reflect on all the good you did for this world.
 Who can forget how crucial you were during the dial-up days?
 The spiral cords of our 56K modems strained under the weight of individual mp3s; the thought of downloading an entire 750MB CD-ROM was unfathomable.
 Even when cable internet arrived on the scene, we still relied on you to support us through the file-size boom of the DVD era.
-Steam might have dethroned you eventually, but your stability during the platform's was what kept us gaming.
+Steam might have dethroned you eventually, but your stability during the platform's early, rocky years was what kept us gaming.

 In your youth, your laissez-faire attitude allowed our community to flourish unabated.
 I, personally, owe some of my favourite childhood memories to your liberal approach to game trading; as a kid, hiring and borrowing games was the only way I could afford to play.
 Thanks to borrowing a friend's copy of Diablo II, I discovered my penchant for click-'em-ups.
 Thanks to renting Battlefield 1942, I grokked the appeal of online multiplayer.
 Thanks to hiring out Baldur's Gate II, I realised that games could tell big, complex stories that actually leveraged their interactivity instead of ignoring it.
 Of course, we all understand why you had to jump on the DRM train once people started abusing your freedoms.
 Still, those unbridled early years were crucial in making our community as great as it is today.